 Description

-HISTORY: the Jewish community settled in Falmouth in 1740 and had their first synagogue on Fish Strand Quay.
-They moved to this site in 1808 and the building remained in use as a synagogue until 1879.
-An early and historically significant example of an English synagogue, remarkably similar in style to contemporary non-conformist chapels.
+Historically, the Jewish community settled in Falmouth in 1740, establishing their first synagogue on Fish Strand Quay.
+They moved to this site in 1808, and the building served as a synagogue until 1879.
+This synagogue is an early and historically significant example of English synagogue architecture, closely resembling contemporary non-conformist chapels.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.